Cleaning vs Disinfecting

-To first understand which surfaces or areas we can spray and clean with an all purpose cleaner and which areas we should use disinfectant cleaning supplies on, we need to go over the definitions.
+To first understand which surfaces or areas we can spray and clean with an All Purpose Cleaner Product Page and which areas we should use disinfectant cleaning supplies on, we need to go over the definitions.
 What is cleaning and what is disinfecting?

 Well, to put it simply, cleaning removes dirt, germs, and debris.
 However, disinfecting kills germs.
 Yep, stops them right on their track!